The Best Gas Grills & Grill Accessories You Need To Cook Every Meal In The Backyard

 Nest is keeping the house cool.
 Alexa has your playlist on shuffle.
 Siri knows if it’s going to rain this afternoon.
 But what device is making sure the chicken doesn’t dry out?
 The iGrill 2 is a Bluetooth-connected device that uses four probes to monitor the internal temp of your food.
 Pair it to the smartphone app, go wander down to the kiddie pool (up to 150 feet away), and it will alert you when the food is done.
 Is Google X working on a burger-flipping robot yet?

 You can start having the kids call you Mr. Targaryen, because this device is about to make you Father Of Dragons.
 With the BBQ Dragon, you can get those coals to a blistering temp without the wait.
 Basically, this thing is a low-velocity fan that takes the place of you blowing on the coals while your kids whine that they’re hungry.
 It also means that you don’t have to use a ton of lighter fluid just to get things going.
 Oooh, your eyebrows like the sound of that.

 Stingray BBQ Multi Tool

 When you were growing up, all your stupid Transformers did was turn into cars, jets, or realistic looking handguns (Jesus, the ‘80s were crazy).
-The Stingray 7-in-one multi-tool is definitely the Autobot you need for the next cookout.
-It’s a spatula, 2 types of tongs, fork, and a bottle opener on the other end.
+The Stingray seven-in-one multi-tool is definitely the Autobot you need for the next cookout.
+It’s a spatula, two types of tongs, fork, and a bottle opener on the other end.
 Because all that functionality has worked up a powerful thirst in you.